 The pain and suffering that your injuries have caused are the main factors that are used to determine how much general damage compensation you are owed.
 This will usually be determined by undergoing a medical examination, from which a report is created that highlights the length of time the injuries will take to heal as well as their severity.
 Our compensation calculator will give you an indication of how much general damage compensation you might be entitled to based upon your injuries.

 In addition to receiving compensation for your injuries, you may be able to reclaim any financial losses that you might have suffered as a result of your injuries.
 Compensation for financial losses is known as special damages compensation.
 This can include losses such as loss of earnings due to not being able to return to work, the cost of treatment as well as travel to treatment.
 It is important that you keep any receipts or evidence of additional losses in order for these to be reclaimed.
 With the exception of children, there is a three-year time limit on making a personal injury claim.
 This time limit begins from the date that the accident initially occurred.
 Therefore, you should contact a personal injury solicitor as soon as possible to assess your case.

 Making Personal Injury Claims

-If you have been involved in an accident with an uninsured driver, you may be entitled to compensation.
+If you have been involved in an accident you may be entitled to compensation.
 First Personal Injury solicitors are available to assist you and ensure that you get the compensation you deserve.